 This article presents a conceptual overview for connecting a web application to the Federation, using AAF Rapid Connect.
 From the developer’s perspective, it is helpful to comprehend the basic operations of the Shibboleth Service Provider (SP) even if the goal is to deploy Rapid Connect.
 From the user’s perspective, the user experience will be similar regardless of connection type.

 Though every application has diverse requirements, there are common elements which all providers should understand before implementing a custom solution.
-With traditional authentication methods, the user presents their credentials to the web service (basic authentication) or the application (web form authentication).
-In a federated environment, the authentication interaction occurs, but not at the web application.
+When traditional authentication methods are in use, the user presents their credentials to the web service (basic authentication) or the application (web form authentication).
+When federating a service, the authentication interaction occurs, but not at the web application.
 Since the web application does not verify credentials explicitly, there is no requirement to secure passwords or maintain secure password storage.

-In summary, the basic authentication interaction for the Shibboleth SP is:
+In summary, the basic authentication interaction for a Shibboleth Service Provider (SP) in a federation is:

-User visits the application and is intercepted by a Shibboleth SP component.
+A user visits the application and is intercepted by the SP component.

 Shibboleth redirects the user to the AAF Discovery Service (DS).

 A user selects their home institution from the list.

 The DS redirects the user back to SP which sends an authentication request via the user's web browser to the user’s home institution Identity Provider (IdP).